deanbushmiller/CEH-bootcamp/README.md

 ## They will not work on a Tablet or Chromebook
 ## 1 Profesional video setup process overview: https://vimeo.com/471972833
 ## 2 Minimal to follow along (get Kali)
 	A. If you can support docker: docker pull kalilinux/kali
 	B. If you can support Virtualization: https://www.kali.org/docs/virtualization/
-		C. If none of this is possible you must purchase a lab
+	C. If none of this is possible you must purchase a lab / or just watch (you will not pass if you do not do labs)
 		#1.
 6 months:  ECC $200 complete -best for text takers
 		#2.
 3hrs per day FREE OR $19 Per month:  Offensive Security’s Proving Grounds: https://www.offensive-security.com/labs/individual/
 # CEH classroom feedback tool Install FREE
 ## Most O' students have security controls in place that limit access to sites from a computer & all students have a personal mobile device
 ## Test on you mobile device you use for class: www.menti.com